spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/vertex-project-guidelines.md

 2. You can configure the Vertex app so that the invoice is saved in Vertex.
 However, we recommend to send invoice requests only for paid orders, as specified in [Vertex installation](https://docs.spryker.com/docs/pbc/all/tax-management/{{page.version}}/base-shop/third-party-integrations/vertex/install-vertex.html#optional-if-you-plan-to-send-invoices-to-vertex-through-oms-configure-your-payment-oms).
 The current implementation works asynchronously, so no response is saved in Spryker.

-3. When using Vertex for tax determination, no exact tax rate is received from Vertex instead of a default tax value in the Back Office.
-So, to avoid confusion, we recommend removing the default tax rate that appears in the Back Office.
+3. When using Vertex for tax determination, no exact tax rate is received from Vertex instead the tax rates in Spryker.
+To avoid confusion, we recommend removing the tax rates in Spryker.
+In the Back Office, you can delete tax rates in **Administration** > **Tax Rates**.

 ## Failover solution